 Color photos should be prepared in CMYK mode and graphs – in Word, Power Point or Excel programs.
 No inscriptions on the photos should be made; only symbolic markings are acceptable, such as arrows, crosses or arrowheads, which must be sufficiently large and legible.
 Their explanations should be included in the figure description.

 In the case of submitting the figures already published in another journal, a written consent of the copyright owner is required for their repeated use.

-The authors are obliged to attach a Cover letter to their papers, where the first author on behalf of all co-authors declares that the manuscript has not been concurrently submitted for publication in a different periodical and that no significant part of it has ever been published in another journal.
-After signing, it should be scanned and sent as an attachment by e-mail.
+The authors are obliged to provide a Cover letter to their papers, where the first author on behalf of all co-authors declares that the manuscript has not been concurrently submitted for publication in a different periodical and that no significant part of it has ever been published in another journal.
+After signing, it should be scanned and sent as when requested.